Sir (2018 film)

 Is Love Enough? - Sir is a 2018 Indian Hindi-language romantic drama film directed by Rohena Gera.
-The movie stars Tillotama Shome and Vivek Gomber and was produced by Rohena Gera and Brice Poisson.
+The film stars Tillotama Shome and Vivek Gomber and was produced by Rohena Gera and Brice Poisson.
 Sir had an initial release at the Cannes Film Festival followed by theatrical release in European countries in 2018.
 The film was theatrically released in India on 13 November 2020.

 Plot

 Ratna is an on premise maid employed by Ashwin and his girlfriend, Sabina.

 Ashwin has recently returned to Mumbai from New York, leaving behind his dream to be a writer, after learning his brother is not well.
 He stays back to support his family emotionally when his brother dies.

 Ratna is an independent person with self-respect.
 However, as a widow from a small village her prospects are extremely limited.
 She is working in Mumbai to be self-sufficient and also financially helps her family, and encourages her sister to study.
 It was her dream to study which she could not fulfill because of marriage and now she wants her sister to get educated.
 She also nurtures a dream to become a fashion designer.

 The movie opens with Ratna being called back for work as Ashwin has left his to-be wife, Sabina on their wedding day and has come back home.
 From the conversations with his friends and family we learn that Sabina had cheated on him and he wasn't really in love with her.
 He stays low spirited for days until Ratna, not able to see him unhappy, narrates her story of losing her husband after just 4 months when she was 19 years old but now she is an independent woman who is supporting her family.
 She says "life never stops", implying we should move on with our life whatever may come.
 She stays back to work at his house, defying the possibility of gaining a bad reputation for living with a man alone.

 We gradually learn that Ashwin is a nice person who does not care about class differences and respects Ratna like any other person in his life.
 He speaks up for her when an acquaintance of his scolds Ratna for accidentally spilling a drink on her.
 Over time Ashwin learns about Ratna's dream to become a fashion designer when Ratna asks Ashwin's permission to go to tailoring classes and expresses her wish to become a fashion designer.
 Ashwin initially thinks light of her desire, but immediately corrects himself and apologises to Ratna, saying 'everyone has the right to dream'.
 Ratna empathises with Ashwin as he is stuck in Mumbai for his family, and is not able to follow his dream to write.
 They sync emotionally.